alex-24/OptiFluxApp/README.md

 ## Usage

 1. **Grant Camera Permission**: On first launch, allow camera access
-2. **View Optical Flow**: Motion vectors appear as colored lines overlaid on the camera feed
+2. **View Optical Flow**: Motion vectors appear as white lines overlaid on the camera feed
 3. **Move Objects**: Wave your hand or move objects to see flow vectors
+   - Thicker, brighter lines indicate faster motion
+   - Very slow or aberrant motion is automatically filtered out
-4. **Toggle Camera** (if implemented): Switch between front and back cameras
+4. **Camera Support**: Works with both front (with mirroring) and back cameras

 ## Implementation Highlights